smartlogic/smartchat-api/README.md

 # SmartChat API

-This is the backend server for SmartChat.
+This is the backend server for SmartChat, a sharing platform.

 ## Requirements